 The Port of Trieste distinguishes itself also by the modal distribution of the traffic.

 In particular, the percentage of full containers that passed through the Port of Trieste in 2018 and used the train is very high (59%).
-Furthermore also the RO-RO traffic of semi-trailers shows a good percentage (22%) arriving/leaving port by train.
 This is a particularly good data, also at European level.